ccnmagnoo/domain-driven/README.md

 experts.

-For this developers in this initial stage of the design process you will find in this VSCODE a friendly tool it will help you to stablish an interface for use this domain driven mini language.
+For this developers in this initial stage of the design process you will find in this mini-language a friendly tool which it will help you to stablish an easy interface for documenting domains in studies.

 ## Features